cxw42/pfft/CONTRIBUTING.md

 This will build `pfft-VERSION.tar.gz` and check it.

+### Building a Debian package

+1. Install build dependencies (one-time step):
+   `sudo apt install -y debhelper devscripts`
+2. After cloning, run `dpkg-buildpackage -us -uc` in the source directory.
+   The package will be left in the parent directory.

 ## Pull requests

 PRs are welcome!
 I prefer PRs with one commit that adds tests and a subsequent